Orange Email will close on 31 May 2017. The video below explains how to get set up with a new email address and import your emails.

 If you see an error message, try entering the password you used when you first set up your Orange email account.
 If you don’t know this, try changing your password.
 (FSMail users will need to go to Settings once logged in to change their password).

-- How to update your EE usernames or contact details
+- How to update your contact details

 You can continue to use the same username and password to access My EE broadband.
 If you have set your Orange Email address as your preferred online login (used to reset your password), you’ll need to update it.